Child and Adult Care Food Program (CACFP)

 - Children of migrant workers age 15 or under

 - Mentally/physically disabled children age 18 or under

 - Chronically impaired disabled adults 18 years of age or older

 - Adults 60 years of age receiving non-residential care

-CACFP Regional Staff, each with an assigned group of counties, administer the program on the local level.
-Consultants process applications, monitor programs and provide technical assistance through on-site visits to facilities, training of program sponsors and audit program records.
-Their goal is to enable and ensure that sponsors are aware of and follow the guidelines of the CACFP in order that participants receive the maximum benefits that are available to them.
+NC CACFP Regional Consultants, each with an assigned group of counties, administer the program on the local level.
+Consultants process application changes, monitor programs, audit program records, and provide technical assistance through on-site visits to facilities.
+Their goal is to enable and ensure that institutions are aware of and follow the guidelines of the CACFP in order that participants receive the maximum benefits that are available to them.

 Congress established the Child Care Food Program in 1968 to ensure children in licensed or approved daycare centers, settlement houses, and recreation centers were receiving nutritious meals.
 The program initially targeted needy areas that had large numbers of working mothers and provided limited reimbursement for public or private nonprofit institutions.

 Ten years later, in November 1978, Public Law 95-627 made the Child Care food Program permanent expanding it to cover all public or private nonprofit institutions or sponsored facilities, licensed or approved to care for children.
 Expanded coverage included child care centers, outside-school-hours care centers, family and group day care homes, and institutions providing day care for the handicapped.